anjibabuIITK/anjibabuIITK/README.md

 - ⚡**Status of Ph.D.**

-       Expected to submit thesis in next 2 Days
+       Submitted the thesis and Joined as Senior Solutions Archetect 1 in Schrodinger.

 - 🌱 **Programming Skills**